-- .1 Verify lines, levels, and centres before proceeding with formwork and falsework.
-Ensure dimensions agree with drawings. - .2 Obtain Contract Administrator's permission for use of earth forms.
-Hand trim sides and bottoms and remove loose earth from earth forms before placing concrete. - .3 Construct falsework in accordance with CSA S269.1. - .4 Do not place shores and mudsills on frozen ground.

-- .5 Provide site drainage to prevent washout of soil supporting mudsills and shores. - .6 Fabricate and erect formwork in accordance with CAN/CSA-S269.3 to produce finished concrete conforming to shape, dimensions, locations and levels indicated within tolerances required by CAN/CSA-A23.1. - .7 Arrange and assemble formwork to permit easy dismantling and stripping, so that concrete is not damaged during its removal. - .8 Arrange forms to allow stripping without removal of principle shores, where these are required to remain in place. - .9 Build in anchors, sleeves, and other inserts required to accommodate Work specified in other sections.
-Assure that all anchors and inserts will not protrude beyond surfaces designated to receive applied finishes, including painting. - .10 Provide temporary ports or openings in formwork where required to facilitate cleaning and inspection.
+- .1 Verify lines, levels and centres before proceeding with formwork/falsework and ensure dimensions agree with drawings. - .2 Obtain Contract Administrator's approval for use of earth forms framing openings not indicated on drawings. - .3 Hand trim sides and bottoms and remove loose earth from earth forms before placing concrete. - .4 Fabricate and erect falsework in accordance with CAN/CSA-S269.1 to produce finished concrete conforming to shape, dimensions, locations and levels indicated within tolerances required by CAN/CSA-A23.1. - .5 Refer to architectural drawings for concrete members requiring architectural exposed finishes. - .6 Do not place shores and mud sills on frozen ground. - .7 Provide site drainage to prevent washout of soil supporting mud sills and shores. - .8 Fabricate and erect formwork in accordance with CAN/CSA-S269.3 to produce finished concrete conforming to shape, dimensions, locations and levels indicated within tolerances required by CAN/CSA-A23.1. - .9 Arrange and assemble formwork to permit easy dismantling and stripping, so that concrete is not damaged during its removal. - .10 Arrange forms to allow stripping without removal of principle shores, where these are required to remain in place. - .11 Provide temporary ports or openings in formwork where required to facilitate cleaning and inspection.
 Locate openings at bottom of forms to allow flushing water to drain.
-Close temporary ports or openings with tight-fitting panels, flush with inside face to forms, neatly fitted so those joints will not be apparent in exposed concrete surfaces. - .11 Form weep holes and drainage holes in formwork as indicated.
-If wood forms are used, remove after concrete has set. - .12 Form chases, slots, openings, drips, recesses, expansion and control joints as indicated.
-Obtain Contract Administrator's permission before framing openings not indicated on Structural Drawings. - .13 Camber slabs and beams 6 mm in 3000 mm of span unless otherwise indicated.
+Close temporary ports or openings with tight-fitting panels, flush with inside face to forms, neatly fitted so those joints will not be apparent in exposed concrete surfaces. - .12 Form weep holes and drainage holes in formwork as indicated.
+If wood forms are used, remove after concrete has set. - .13 Camber slabs and beams 6 mm in 3000 mm of span unless noted otherwise.
+Maintain beam depth and slab thickness from cambered surface. - .14 Align form joints and make watertight.
+Keep form joints to minimum.